IrronRoman19/final-project-devops-sela/README.md

 ### Infrastructure

-All of Infrastracture that you will find out below, works in Kind K8s cluster that contains namespaces: default, jenkins, argocd and observation.
+All of Infrastracture that you will find out below, works in Kind K8s cluster that works locally in local machine and contains namespaces: default, jenkins, argocd and observation.

 ##### Default namespace